MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 ## Enable bot configuration experience

-Let's build a bot that provides bot configuration settings for users during the bot's installation process and within the channel or group chat scope post-installation.
+Let's build a bot that provides configuration settings for users both during the bot's installation and post-installation.

 To enable the bot configuration settings, follow these steps: